uanilA/Signature-pad-master/README.md

 # Signature-pad-master
-Example Android Signature pad project that works with jitpack.io.
+Example Android Signature pad project that works for electronic signature.

 See this Tutorial on how to user Signature pad for your project.